kzr-soze/openstreetmap/README.md

 To use:

+1. Create a subfolder called `data/` within the main directory

-1. Obtain the `map.osm` file and place it within the `data/` subfolder
+2. Obtain the `map.osm` file and place it within the `data/` subfolder

-2. Add the `Dependencies` folder and all subfolders to the file path before running
+3. Add the `Dependencies` folder and all subfolders to the file path before running

-3. Run `Extract_Adjacency.m` to create a folder under data containing the adjacency matrix for the map data as well as all indices, node ids, and geographic locations needed to label the rows and columns of the matrix.
+4. Run `Extract_Adjacency.m` to create a folder under data containing the adjacency matrix for the map data as well as all indices, node ids, and geographic locations needed to label the rows and columns of the matrix.